-2. Neighborhood Plans and Studies - FLUE Policy 4.1-c states "The County shall consider the objectives and recommendations of all Community and Neighborhood Plans, including Planning Area Special Studies, recognized by the Board of County Commissioners, prior to the extension of utilities or services, approval of a land use amendment, or issuance of a development order for a rezoning, conditional use or Development Review Officer approval....."
+2. Neighborhood Plans and Studies - FLUE Policy 4.1-c states "The County shall consider the objectives and recommendations of all Community and Neighborhood Plans, including Planning Area Special Studies, recognized by the Board of County Commissioners, prior to the extension of utilities or services, approval of a land use amendment, or issuance of a development order for a rezoning, conditional use or Development Review Officer approval......"

 Staff Analysis: The subject site is located within the boundaries of Jupiter Farms Neighborhood Plan (JFNP).
-The study began in June of 1992 due to concerns in the community regarding a request for commercial uses on this site in 1991.
-Written with the assistance of the Palm Beach County Planning Division, the plan was first presented to the Board of County Commissioners at a workshop on May 24, 1994 and was subsequently adopted by resolution on July 5, 1994.
+The study began in June of 1992 due to concerns in the community regarding a request for commercial uses in 1991.
+Written with the assistance of the Palm Beach County Planning Division, the plan was first presented to the Board of County Commissioners at a workshop on May 24, 1994.
+On July 5, 1994, the Board of County Commissioners adopted a resolution to acknowledge the Jupiter Farms Neighborhood Plan summary of recommendations "as a policy guide for use in the review of development proposals and Comprehensive Plan amendment requests".